 - Treatment – Talk to your veterinarian about omega 3 fatty acids which can be of help.

 Onychomycosis (fungal infection)

 Dermatophytosis or ‘ringworm,’ is a highly infectious fungus that can affect any part of the body including the claws.
 Dermatophytosis can affect any cat, although there is a higher incidence in kittens, senior cats, and immunocompromised cats.

-Treatment – There are several medications which can be used to treat ringworm, including Itraconazole, Griseofulvin, and Terbinafine, which are all tablets.
+- Treatment – There are several medications to treat ringworm, including Itraconazole, Griseofulvin, and Terbinafine, which are all tablets.
 Your veterinarian may also recommend lime sulfur dips.

 A skin disease caused by the Demodex mite, which occurs more often in dogs but can affect cats too, especially malnourished or immunocompromised animals.

 - Symptoms – Single or multiple lesions of alopecia, hyperpigmentation of the skin on the toes, and thickening and curvature of the claws (onychogryphosis).

 - Treatment – Demodicosis often resolves on its own without treatment.
 However, your veterinarian may decide to treat your cat with lime sulfur dips or ivermectin to kill the mites.